What Can You Do with a Bachelor’s in Healthcare Management?

 Most professionals enter this field with a bachelor’s degree, and there are many different types of healthcare management degrees available both online and on-campus.

-For example, Southern New Hampshire University offers an online bachelor’s of science (BS) degree in healthcare administration.
+For example, Southern New Hampshire University offers an online bachelor of science (BS) degree in healthcare administration.
 Students will learn about the healthcare industry’s business, ethics, quality management, and technology components.
-Required coursework includes classes such as healthcare finance, principles of epidemiology, and healthcare delivery systems.
+The program offers two concentration options in health information management and patient safety and quality.

-The University of Arizona Global Campus also offers an online bachelor’s in healthcare administration.
+The University of Arizona Global Campus also offers an online bachelor of arts program in healthcare administration.
 This program can be completed in as little as two years if students have transfer credits from other accredited institutions.
 Students can even earn credits for work or life experience with a Prior Learning Assessment.
-Classes are offered in an intensive five-week format and students only take one class at a time.
-Admission to this program is relatively easy as there are no standardized test scores required.
+Classes are offered in an intensive five-week format, and students only take one class at a time.
+Admission to this program is relatively easy, as there are no standardized test scores required.

 Students interested in enrolling in a reputable program should ensure the Commission on Accreditation of Healthcare Management Education (CAHME) has accredited the programs they are considering.
 Accreditation assures students and potential employers that the program has met minimum quality standards in curriculum, faculty, and facilities.
 The CAHME offers a searchable database of CAHME-accredited programs in the U.S.